sjhloco/update_mgmt_acl/README.md

 - Takes an input YAML file of variables for the ACLs such as name, permit/deny and source address
 - Only supports extended ACLs as [Cisco IOS changes the order of standard ACLs](https://community.cisco.com/t5/switching/access-list-wrong-order/td-p/3070419/highlight/true/page/2) which breaks the validation
-- The SSH ACL must already exist on the devices.
-If it doesn't the script will only update the ACL, it will not be applied to the VTY lines
+- The SSH ACL must already be assigned to the VTY lines, if not the ACL will only updated
-- The inventory can be built manually or created dynamically from Solarwinds NPM with devices grouped by device type (*platform*).
-Runtime flags allow for filtering of the inventory based on these groups or solarwinds attributes of devices
+- The inventory can be defined manually or created dynamically (from Solarwinds NPM) with devices grouped by device type (*platform*).
+Runtime flags allow for filtering of the inventory based on these groups or device attributes
-- Nornir-template builds the ACL configs based on device types (groups) allowing for multi-vendor device type configuration
+- Nornir-template builds the ACL configs based on device types (*groups*) allowing for multi-vendor device type configuration
-- After ACL application the configuration is validated (does not rollback, just reports) and SSH access tested before closing the SSH connection (rollback invoked if SSH fails)
+- After ACL application the configuration is validated (just reports, does not rollback) and SSH access tested before closing the SSH connection (if SSH fails rollback is invoked)

 ## Installation and Prerequisites

-Clone the repository and create a virtual environment
+Clone the repository and create a virtual environment.

 ```bash
 git clone https://github.com/mgmt_acl_update